 “I started out playing a few little gigs around the central west, usually playing songs by John Butler or Ray Lamontagne,” Andy remembers.

 “Then one day I was asked to perform at a songwriters showcase, however, I had no songs of my own written.

 “It was the catalyst of my song writing journey.”

 It only took a few months for Andy to write and record his debut EP.
 Family, love and loss were the focus of his song, sung in rustic Americana style.

 He performed his first foray into song writing at the Small Halls Festival Tour as well as many other festivals including the National Folk Festival, The End Festival and Inland Sea of Sounds.
 He was also a semi-finalist in the 2018 Bluesfest busking competition.

-Last year, Andy spent time with 19-Twenty producer and drummer, Syd Green, who will also perform at the Grampians Grape Escape.
+In 2019, Andy spent time with 19-Twenty producer and drummer, Syd Green, who will also perform at the Grampians Grape Escape.

 This partnership saw him record his debut album Man on the Mountain, which he is currently touring with across the country.

 “Other musicians and people who love music inspire me the most,” Andy admits.

 Now Andy has also joined the Grampians Grape Escape Saturday Music line-up, which also be his first visit to the region.